0xamros/securing-prometheus-and-grafana/README.md

 ## 1. Register a Domain

    - Go to [freedomain.one](https://freedomain.one/) and register a domain name for your server.
 For example, `myprometheusdomain.one`.
-   - Take public Ip of your machine or ec2 as "A" DNS RECORD
+   - Take the public Ip of your machine or ec2 as "A" DNS RECORD

 # Prometheus